PensionBee/ddd-workshop/README.md

 ### Part 1: Complete the Post Repository

+Let's focus on the first repository responsibility:

+> Provide a simple interface for fetching and saving entities

 - In **contexts/posts/infra/repositories/postRepository.ts**:
   - Complete the `postRepository` so that other code can save new/updated `Post` entities and fetch existing `Post` entities by their ID.
-  - Call `parsePost` in the relevant parts of the repository, ensuring all `Post` entities passing through our repository are in a valid state.

 ### Part 2: Create a Post Comment Repository

+Let's add the second repository responsibility on top of the first:

+> *(optional)* Verify entities are valid before writing to persistence or after reconstructing from persistence

 - In **contexts/posts/infra/repositories/postCommentRepository.ts**:
   - Create a `postCommentRepository` so that other code can save new/updated `PostComment` entities and fetch existing `PostComment` entities by their ID.